ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/01-ProgrammingBasics.md

 ---
 title: "Programming Basics"
-teaching: 20
+teaching: 10
 exercises: 10
 questions:
 - "What is the difference between programming and coding?"
 - "What are algorithms and how are they developed?"
 - "What is pseudocode and how can it be used?"
-- "What are the most commonly used programming commands?"
+- "What is the most common forms of logic used in programming?"
 objectives:
 - "Become familiar with the key concepts of programming, coding, algorithms, and pseudocode."
 - "Be able to design algorithms to accomplish basic everyday tasks."